-The Malawian music festival Lake of Stars came to Glasgow on Sunday 11th March for one night only.
+The SMP was proud to help bring the world-famous Malawian music festival Lake of Stars to Glasgow on Sunday 11th March for a special one-day festival.

 Glasgow city centre was transformed into the Warm Heart of Africa and featured live music and poetry, and a Malawian market full of food, drinks, and gifts.